mesuli95/PYTHON-NOTES/README.md

 * the operators on strings, the use of operator to add two strings
 * Completed some exercises to test myself how to narvigate with these different operators
 * got to learn about boolean values (True or False)

+Lists, Sets, Dictionaries and Tuples

 * learnt how lists are used to store multiple items in a single variable using square brackets [ ]
+* A set is a collection which is unordered, unchangeable, and unindexed. they using
 * also got to do some exercises to test myself how to list items in a variable
 * learnt about dictionaries on how they are constructed and applied using curly { }, and they have keys and values

+Methods that are used in python

 * learnt how to use different methods such as
 * remove() to remove from the list
 * pop() to remove the specified index
 * del also remove specified index
 * clear() emptied the list
+*
+Control flow (if statements, elif

 * got to learn how if statements are constructed to check the condition
 * got to learn of elif keyword which is used if previous conditions were not true
 * also got to learn how else keyword function to catches anything that is catched by preeciding conditions